 And even you are not Irish, you are still more than welcome to enjoy Saint Patrick’s day with your friends and family.
-All that is needed is a good mood, great company and (but it’s optional) some green accessories.
+All that is needed is a good mood, great company and (optionally) some green accessories to put on.

 – In the beginning, Saint Patrick’s Day was Ireland’s holiday only.
 And during its celebration, there were no special events.
 This day gained wide popularity thanks to the Irish people who emigrated to the United States.
 Yearning for the homeland they began to celebrate it in a big way.
 On 17 March 1762, the first parade took place.

 – Initially, the color of Saint Patrick’s Day was blue, not green.
 On old drawings, Saint Patrick is dressed in blue clothes.
 But with time the color changed to emerald green, widely known today.

 - Thanks to this holiday, many people think the clover is a symbol of Ireland.
 But the real symbol of the country is a golden harp.